 #30: Balayage Black Hair with Edgy Auburn Highlights

 Try a lived-in balayage on black hair with auburn highlights.
 If you make it a wavy hairstyle, it will help to showcase the dimensional colors in your hair.
 This balayage of dark hair with auburn highlights is for women who want a low-maintenance color, only having to maintain it a few times a year versus every 6-8 weeks with traditional highlights.

 Caramel highlights on black hair bring out a rich, sultry brightness.
-If your hair color has a warm tone, it will complement neutral and golden skin complexions.
+If your hair color is warm, it will complement neutral and golden skin complexions.
 With soft waves and curls, the stunning dimension is emphasized even better.
 This black hair with caramel highlights makes a low-maintenance dimensional hair color.
-The depth is kept at the root so you can get 4-5 months of color without having to get it redone.
+The depth is kept at the root, so you can get 4-5 months of color without having to get it redone.
 For most women, it can take multiple appointments and can be expensive.
-It’s important for you to talk with your hair colorist to see if this is the right caramel color for your hair type.
+You need to talk with your hair colorist to see if this is the right caramel color for your hair type.

 Wear dark burgundy highlights on your black hair and own an edgy style!
-One of the best highlights for black hair is a reddish hue, creating that eye-catching result.
-The finish is so strong, it offers additional flair to your long, wavy hair.
-You’ll need to these burgundy highlights on black hair moisturized while avoiding oils to maintain their most vibrant state.
+One of the best highlights for black hair is a reddish hue, creating an eye-catching result.
+The finish is so strong it offers additional flair to your long, wavy hair.
+You’ll need these burgundy highlights on black hair moisturized while avoiding oils to maintain their most vibrant state.